Context, Judgement, Deduction: First-order logic

 \begin{proof} Consider the following $\sharp$-lifting of the triangle in \Cref{triv} along $d$.

 A little computation shows that the upper triangle reads as on the right, producing the desired rule

 \end{proof} \end{lem}

-\begin{lem}[Preservation through product as a rule] Interaction of arrows and products in $\ff$ (the category) lifts to $\ee$ (the judgement classifier) in the sense that the rule below is in the jNDT.
+\begin{lem}[Preservation through product as a rule] Interaction of arrows and products in $\ff$ (the category) lifts to $\ee$ (the judgement classifier) in the sense that the rule below is in the NDT.

 \begin{proof} It is coded by a functor $f:\ee\times\ff\to\ee$ which to pairs $(\psi\to\phi,\chi)$ over some $x$ assigns the unique map $\psi\land\chi \to \phi\land\chi$ defined via the universal property of the product in the fiber over $x$. \end{proof} \end{lem}